Learn to Hunt, Trap & Shoot

 - Be at least 18 years old or accompanied by a parent or guardian during the event.

-Note: In 2019, hunting access will be drawn for deer hunting only.
-Participants must have completed the classroom and range sessions of a Learn to Hunt: Deer workshop to be eligible for the draw.
+Note: Participants must have completed the classroom and range sessions of a Learn to Hunt: Deer workshop to be eligible for this program.

 Participants in Division of Fish & Wildlife outreach programming agree to INDEMNIFY, SAVE AND FOREVER HOLD THEM HARMLESS from any liability, and do hereby WAIVE any and all claims, demands, actions or causes of actions against them or each of them arising out of or related in any way to my/the participation in the outreach program, whether said claim, demand, or cause of action arises from the negligence of the State of Indiana, the Division of Fish & Wildlife or any other departments, agencies, commissions, boards, institutions, officials, employees or agents of the State, of from any other cause.